-Jim had the honor of supporting the firm's work in Bavis v.
+Jim had the honor of supporting the firm’s work in Bavis v.
 United Airlines Corporation et al., the last aviation security case to be resolved in the nearly decade-long consolidated litigation, In re September 11 Litigation, involving 56 of the 96 families who opted out of the Victim Compensation Fund in an effort to force accountability and generate answers related to the 9/11 terrorist attacks.
 He is an integral member of the aviation team representing the families of the five Italian tourists who lost their lives when a helicopter tour and small private plane collided in mid-air over the Hudson River on Aug.
 8, 2009.
 Litigating multiple crash cases involving small private planes, he also represents the family of a pilot who was one of six people killed when a Cessna Citation 550 aircraft on a life-saving transplant mission crashed into Lake Michigan shortly after takeoff.
 He also represents the families of passengers who were killed in the July 7, 2013 DeHavilland DHC-3 Otter charter plane crash in Soldotna, Alaska.

 An advocate for the rights of the traveling public, Jim took passenger rights case, Amanda Tuxworth v.
 Delta Air Lines, Inc., to trial and, after a hung jury that was nine to one in his client’s favor, used his negotiation skills to resolve the case in mediation prior to a re-trial.
 In another passenger rights case alleging negligence, breach of contract and negligent misrepresentation, Sandie Mallard v.
 Airtran Airways, Inc., he played a central role in achieving a confidential settlement.
 The U.S. District Court for the Southern District of Florida ruled in favor of his client in Chris Turner v.
 Ramo, LLC, a case involving the crash of an international charter flight.
 This ruling was upheld by the U.S. Eleventh Circuit Court of Appeals in February 2012.
 Jim also represented numerous families of those who lost their lives in the 2009 Continental Airlines/Colgan Air Flight 3407 crash, which took the lives of all 49 passengers and crew, as well as one person on the ground.

-Jim served as an navigator in the United States Air Force from 1991 to 2001.
-He was one of only five people in the entire Air Force simultaneously qualified as a C-141 Special Operations navigator, flight instructor and examiner and was often selected to fly high visibility missions, both in the United States and abroad.
-Additionally, he was hand-selected to brief and demonstrate special operations capabilities to the Air Mobility Command's Director of Operations and represented the 437th Air Wing at RODEO 1996, the United States Air Force's airlift flying competition.
+Jim served as a navigator in the United States Air Force from 1991 to 2001.
+He was one of only five people in the entire Air Force simultaneously qualified as a C-141 Special Operations navigator, flight instructor and examiner, and was often selected to fly high visibility missions, both in the United States and abroad.
+Additionally, he was hand-selected to brief and demonstrate special operations capabilities to the Air Mobility Command’s Director of Operations and represented the 437th Air Wing at RODEO 1996, the United States Air Force’s airlift flying competition.